iluna007/Portfolio_02_Tips/README.md

 # React + TypeScript + Vite

+Portfolio_02_Tips
+Overview
+This project is a Tip Calculator web application built with React and Vite.
+It enables users to calculate tips and consumption totals, providing an intuitive and responsive user experience.
+The project demonstrates core React concepts like state management, form validation, and API handling.

+Technologies Used:

+React: For building the user interface.
+Vite: For optimized builds and fast development.
+TypeScript: Ensures type safety.
+TailwindCSS: For styling and responsive design.
+How to Run:

+Clone the repository.
+Run npm install to install dependencies.
+Run npm run dev to start the development server.
+This is part of a series of projects showcasing my web development skills.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: